de314/tpa-esposito/README.md

 #### Requirement and Assumptions
-* Display a twitter feed
+* No restrictions on which/how twitter feed is displayed
 * Backend must be written in Node.js
 * Use front end framework/libraries of choice